 Promises to Repair

 When a landlord promises to make repairs before you sign your lease/move in, they must put them in writing.
 Consumer Protection can help you if they are not completed on time.
-For more information, see the Tenant Resource Center's "Repairs" web page or call Consumer Protection at (800) 422-7128.
+For more information, see Repairs (Madison & Fitchburg or Wisconsin) or contact Consumer Protection.

 Lead Paint Requirements

 According to Housing and Urban Development (HUD), a landlord must disclose that a dwelling built or remodeled before 1978 may contain lead paint.
-Call HUD at (414) 297-1493 or the Tenant Resource Center if you suspect a lead paint problem.
-More information on lead paint is here.
+Call HUD at (414) 297-1493 or the Environmental Protection Agency (EPA) who enforces lead paint issues.
+For more information on lead paint, visit the HUD website.

 (a) A person who was not the tenant's invited guest.